 - Core topic similarity (subtopics only) is calculated using HubSpot propriety machine learning and measures the similarity of your subtopic to your core topic on a scale of 0 to 100%.
 The higher your percentage, the more closely related your subtopic is to your core topic.

-- In your HubSpot Marketing account, navigate to Content > Strategy.
+- In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Strategy.

-- Click into a subtopic bubble or your core topic bubble to open the sidebar on the left.
-Then click the Subtopic validation dropdown menu in the left sidebar to open the validation metrics for the topic.
+- Click into a subtopic bubble or your core topic bubble to open the sidebar on the right.
+Your metrics will appear at the top.

 Why do my validation metrics read No data?If your subtopic validation metrics don’t pull in any data, it could be due to the following: